 My prime directives: (1) Show the utmost respect for your audience, make a real effort to imagine yourself in their shoes, (2) always sweat the small stuff doing design in any shape or form, and (3) love what you do, even if it might not be every hour of every day.

-So there it is, the tao of Patrick.
-If you have a project or other opportunity you want to chat about, shoot me a note through the contact page.
-We can arrange a phone call or meet for coffee if you’re near Seattle, Redmond or Tacoma.
+So there it is, that’s what I’m about.
+If you have a project or other opportunity you’d like to chat about, shoot me a note through the contact page.
+We can arrange a phone call or meet for coffee if you’re near Seattle, Redmond, or Tacoma.